codetriplett/stew/preview/webgl.md

 # WebGL

 Shaders are supported within canvas elements to create 2D and 3D graphics.
-You can view a example here, [Cube Code](/cube), and see it running by adding a trailing slash, [Cube Demo](/cube/).
-This is still experimental, and a better guide will be written to explain more, bu there are some of the basics.
+You can view a example here, [Cube Demo](/cube/), and see its code by removing the trailing slash, [Cube Code](/cube).
+This is still experimental, and a better guide will be written to explain more, but here are some of the basics.

 ## Shaders

 There are two types of shaders involved in painting a scene.
-The first runs once for each vertex, to set its position, and the second will run for each pixel of the triangles they form.
-The Stew library streamlines the linking of values in your program and supports nesting parts of your shaders that are more object-specific.
+The first runs once for each vertex, to set its position on the screen, and the second will run for each pixel in the area of the triangles they form.
+The Stew library streamlines the linking of values in your program and supports nesting parts of your shaders that are more object specific.

 ```
 ['canvas', { width: 960, height: 540 }, stew`